French immigration bill causes uproar – DW – 12/10/2023

 French immigration bill causes uproar

-Thousands of people were marching in the streets near Montparnasse train station in southern Paris on a recent Sunday afternoon.
-They were holding signs proclaiming their opposition to the "Darmanin law," named after France's interior minister.
+Thousands of people marched in the streets near Montparnasse train station in southern Paris on a recent Sunday afternoon.
+They were holding signs proclaiming their opposition to the "Darmanin law," named after France's interior minister, Gerald Darmanin.
 Other placards said "Immigration is not a problem ― racism is."

 Right at the front of the group, a megaphone in hand, was Ahmada Siby.